 When issues and problems show up in our relationships and intimacy, they are an opportunity to heal, grow and re-discover our sexual selves.

-At CRIW, our commitment to you is to hold a warm, inviting and non-judgmental space in order to meet you wherever you are on your personal path to pleasure, vitality and sexual expression.
-Sex therapy at CRIW is a spiritual place for people of all cultures, religions, and lifestyles.
+At CRIWB, our commitment to you is to hold a warm, inviting and non-judgmental space in order to meet you wherever you are on your personal path to pleasure, vitality and sexual expression.
+Sex therapy at CRIWB is a spiritual place for people of all cultures, religions, and lifestyles.
 Our multicultural clinicians are specially trained in sex therapy and always inclusive, culturally sensitive, and understanding.

 Sex is not just a physical act.